Teaching with Extra Credit

 1. The Extra Credit Question: This page from the Chronicle of Higher Education analyzes the different perspectives on whether or not to include extra credit, listing reasons why teachers would or would not want to include it.
 The article also lists eight strategies for teachers in incorporating extra credit assignments.
 Overall, the article gives plenty of great information for both sides of the question, and even lists advice for those considering incorporating the practice into their classrooms.

-2. The Laws of Extra Credit: This TeachHub article lists the unwritten “laws” of giving extra credit.
+2. The Laws of Extra Credit: This TeachHub article, now archived, lists the unwritten “laws” of giving extra credit.
 For teachers who would like to offer extra credit in their classes, this article presents advice and guidelines for setting boundaries.
-Teachers often need to be careful with how they give extra credit in order to optimise the students’ learning.
+Teachers often need to be careful with how they give extra credit in order to optimize the students’ learning.
 This article gives instructions for best improving the classroom’s efficiency through extra credit.

 Conclusion